michojekunle/ARCHITECT-WEBSITE/README.md

 # ARCHITECT-WEBSITE

-This is a CSS Challenge project.
+This is a CSS(Responsive Design) Challenge project.

 ## Table of contents